Octanis1/ros-system-daemon/README.md

 In the near future running this as script as root will check/repair directory permissions and re-run itself setuidgid ros.
 Also, when run as root it should issue a warning and run ```initctl stop ros``` to prevent upstart from respawning.
 It may also be worth issuing a warning when run as *ros* and ```initctl status ros``` shows that upstart will respawn the process.

-### /usr/sbin/ros-network
-This tool autodetects network settings by querying NetworkManager via D-Bus.
-Autoconf can be overridden by setting ```ROS_IP``` and ```ROS_INTERFACE```.

-Sub-commands
-* interface - Outputs the primary interface name (wlan0, eth0, etc)
-* ip - Outputs the ipv4 address of the primary network connection
-* ssid - If WiFi connection, provide ssid of access point

-In the event of autoconf failure, the script returns ```lo``` for the interface name and ```127.0.0.1``` for the ip address.

-Eventually we would like this tool to be able to provide an automatic configuration of the ```ROS_MASTER_URI``` when a user logs in.

 ### /etc/ros/envvars
-The idea behind using this instead of modifying setup.ash is that if the file only contains environmental variables it can be parsed and edited by hardware vendor install scripts.
+The intent is that may be parsed and edited by hardware vendor install scripts; a place to put customizations which does not require editing setup.bash.

 ## Special Thanks
-The program ```rosctl``` was inspired by ```apachectl``` Package was influenced by the alternate approach used by Thomas Moulard <thomas.moulard@gmail.com> on ros_comm_upstart
+The program ```rosctl``` was inspired by ```apachectl``` Package was influenced by the alternate approach used by Thomas Moulard on ros_comm_upstart
+Bill Morris on Turtlebot-Mfg